Return to Introductory Article

 "I've been in the business for 35 years and this is the most unique and complicated community that I've ever been involved in," says J. Scott Morrison, senior vice president of operations in Southern California for Legacy Partners Residential, Inc. "I think it has really transitioned the whole area and revitalized the Hollywood area.
 I don't know of another building like this anywhere in the world."

-Integrating the design of residential, hospitality, retail, parking, and transit in an uninterrupted and connected way – while also designing for aesthetics and operability – was no small feat.
+of residential, hospitality, retail, parking, and transit in an uninterrupted and connected way – while also designing for aesthetics and operability – was no small feat.
 This seamless integration, however, ensures that it is possible for the renters to live, work, shop, play, and commute – all from one location.

 Innovative approaches were taken in the project.
 One of these inventive tactics was implementing an integrated life-fire safety system.
 In an emergency, all systems – including the apartments, condominiums, hotel, and retail spaces – are alerted simultaneously.